Oreo Delight is one of my most favorite desserts. The light, fluffy ingredients and crushed Oreos make it the best of all Oreo desserts.

-I look back at those days when Mom would let me play hooky from school and we would scrounge up change to get McDonald’s hamburgers as fun times, not sad ones.
-As an adult, I realize how much my parents did without so they could give me everything I wanted.
-It sounds crazy, but having a child of my own, makes me realize even more how much I love my parents and how much they love me.
-And this little recipe was one of my Mom’s many ways of saying “I Love You”!
-Y’all enjoy!
+I have such vivid memories of my Mom letting me play hooky from school.
+I’d scrounge up coins out of the sofa cushions, and we would run to the McDonald’s for hamburgers.
+Those were fun times, never sad ones!
+Now as an adult and a dad myself, I realize and appreciate how much my parents did without so they could give me everything I needed and then some.
+I love my parents and how much they love me.
+And this little recipe was one small way my Mom would say, “I Love You!”
+I hope you enjoy!

 - 1 (14.3-ounce) package regular Oreo cookies